HomePersonal Finance7 Common Mistakes to Avoid for Better Financial Health

 2. Accumulating Credit Card Debt

 Spending within your means can be challenging when you have a credit card to rely on.
 Credit cards are a helpful way to build your credit history, but it’s important to make prompt payments to avoid falling into debt.
-Credit card debt can accumulate debt quickly, especially if it has a high-interest rate.
+Credit card debt can accumulate debt quickly, especially if it has a high interest rate.

 To avoid accumulating credit card debt, try looking for an alternative card with a lower interest rate.
 It can also be helpful to use one card over multiple, as numerous credit limits might be tempting, leading to financial blunders.
 If your credit card bills are similar each month, you could also make pre-authorized payments to the card to avoid forgetting about bill payments.